Residence Hall Policies: ResLife Manual

 The installation of personal wireless routers and hubs is not allowed in Residence halls because of the high probability of interference and security issues.

-The hall office computer is for the Resident Adviser and Hall Director's use only.
-The computer may not be used to conduct private business.
+The hall office computer is for Resident Adviser and Hall Director use only.
+The computer may not be used to conduct personal business.
 It is for work and educational use only.
+Any issues with the computer should be reported to the Residence Life Technology Manager.

 Residence hall offices have vacuum cleaners for student use during office hours.